malevlev/INTERNET-BASED-PROGRAMMING/web_security_essay.md

 ### 1. Implement HTTPS
 * Use SSL/TLS certificates to encrypt data in transit
 * Protects against man-in-the-middle attacks
-* Builds trust with users
+* Builds trust with useRs

 ### 2. Input Validation and Sanitization
 * Validate all user inputs on both client and server sides